2016 United States presidential election in Maine: Statewide Polls

-Four-way race

 1st congressional district

 Hillary Clinton won every poll in the 1st Congressional District.
 The average of the last three polls had her leading 49% to 36%.

 2nd congressional district

 Donald Trump won most of the polls conducted in Maine's 2nd district.
 He was ahead anywhere from 3 to 11 points, although Hillary Clinton won the last poll 44% to 42%.
 An average of the last two polls showed Trump leading Hillary Clinton 41.5% to 41%.